searchingforvindication/searchingforvindication.github.com/_drafts/Were-Archives-Destroyed-In-The-1937-Flood.md

 * Trip To Moon By Rocket Plane Is Now Forecast
 * Scouts Invited To Celebration At Indiana U
 * Practical Joker In Jeff Hospital Seriously Hurt

-* One thing that really surprised us is virtually all obituaries and divorces appeared on the front page.
+**One thing that really surprised us is virtually all obituaries and divorces appeared on the front page of the newspaper.**

 If these stories made the front page of the paper, surely a tragedy that caused sixteen men to fall to their deaths and drown would have been front page news in this small town.
-Further, we don’t have to look back very far in the history of the Ohio River to see how previous bridge construction accidents were reported.
+Further, we don’t have to look back very far in the history of the Ohio River Valley to see how previous bridge construction accidents were reported.
 More on that in our next post.